 Puerto Rico fully participates in most international (non-political) events as a separate country.
 We send our own delegates to Miss Universe, have our own team in the Basketball World Championship, and even the Olympics–meaning we do not go under the U.S. flag or name, but under our own, Puerto Rico.
 Isn’t that cool?! 😀

 Heritage and Culture of Puerto Rico

-Some tourists get confused, hehe, as they imagine Puerto Ricans to be like the Telenovela stars with long, flowy dark hair, olive skin, and brown eyes.
-Those are common, too, but so are the green-eyed African Puerto Ricans and the blondes with ultra-curly African locks! =)
+Some tourists get confused when they see us, as they imagine Puerto Ricans to be like the Telenovela stars with long, dark hair, olive skin, and brown eyes.
+Those are common, too, but so are the green-eyed African Puerto Ricans and the blondes with ultra-curly African locks!

 When it comes to music, all the Latin vibes are quite popular, but so are the American tunes.
 Salsa, bachata, merengue are the usual tunes for proms, while the YMCA and American oldies are played toward the end of each party or at special-themed nights in selected clubs.

 And now some Puerto Rico beach pictures!